Child Care Restoration Grants

 The Child Care Restoration Grants (CCRG) 2021 are designed to be meaningful financial supports to help the early childhood infrastructure weather the storm brought about by the COVID-19 pandemic.
-We appreciate you and the work you have done – for many of you uninterrupted – over the last 18 months.
+We appreciate you and the work you have done – for many of you uninterrupted – over the last two years.
 The CCRG program is funded through federal COVID-19 stabilization dollars, and as those federal funding packages have changed since the start of the pandemic, we have modified and adjusted the grant program and reporting requirements as needed.
 Illinois continues to lead the nation in the direct supports provided to the child care workforce and we are proud of the investments we have made during the pandemic.

-Child Care Restoration Grants were available for round four funding to cover expenses in October, November, and December of 2021.
+Child Care Restoration Grants are available for round five funding to cover expenses in January, February, March, April, May, and June 2022.
 Programs that have not applied previously, or those that were found ineligible in past rounds can apply by completing a new application.
 Programs that are currently receiving CCRG can renew by an opt-in process.

 Who is Eligible to Apply?